Take the Lead

-Take the Lead is a 2006 American drama dance film directed by Liz Friedlander and starring Antonio Banderas as dance instructor Pierre Dulaine, the founder of Dancing Classrooms.
+Take the Lead is a 2006 American drama dance film directed by Liz Friedlander in her feature directional debut and starring Antonio Banderas as dance instructor Pierre Dulaine, the founder of Dancing Classrooms.
 It also stars Alfre Woodard, John Ortiz, Rob Brown, Yaya DaCosta, Dante Basco, Elijah Kelley, and Jenna Dewan.
 The film was released on April 7, 2006.
 Although based in New York City, it was filmed in Toronto.
 Stock footage of various locations in New York City was used.

 Plot

 A group of students are preparing for a school dance.
 Rock arrives with a damaged ticket and is denied entry by Mr. Temple and Principal James.
 After leaving, Rock is provoked by a group of thugs to vandalize the Principal's car.
 When Pierre Dulaine comes on the scene, they all run off.

 The next morning, Pierre arrives at the school to see the Principal.
 After explaining that he witnessed her car being vandalized, Pierre offers to take over the detention shift and teach them ballroom dancing.
 She agrees, although she feels sure that he will not last more than a day.
 His first class goes badly due to the scepticism and uncooperative personalities of the students.
 When Pierre returns the next morning, Principal James explains that the reason LaRhette had refused to dance with Rock the day before was because Rock's brother was involved in a gang war, in which one of the casualties was LaRhette's brother.

 At Pierre's dance studio, Caitlin is under pressure to learn to dance because her cotillion is approaching.
 She feels a failure and envies Morgan for her graceful sensuality, remarking to Pierre that she is "like sex on hardwood."
 This gives Pierre an idea of how to reach out to the kids in detention.
 He invites Morgan to give them a demonstration of the tango, which inspires the students to be more willing to learn.
 Caitlin decides to join them for dance class and practices with Monster.
 Though the other students suspect her of wanting to "tell her upper class friends that she's slumming" at first, they learn to accept her when she admits that she feels better with them.

 LaRhette, the daughter of a prostitute, cares for her younger siblings while her mother works the streets.
 One night, she runs out of the apartment and to the school after one of her mother's clients attempts to rape her.
 While practicing her dancing, she runs into Rock, who'd gone down there to sleep after losing his job and getting kicked out of his house after a physical confrontation with his drunken father over the death of Rock's brother.
 They fight and are caught by security.
 Principal James wants to suspend them both, but agrees to give them extra detention with Pierre instead.